-- 1 Do one of the following:

-- Click the Parallels icon

-In the menu bar and choose Configure.

-- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Hardware and then click Network. - 3 In the Network pane, make sure that the Connected option is selected. - 4 Select the appropriate network adapter from the list.
+- 1 Do one of the following: - Click the Parallels icon | in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Hardware and then click Network. - 3 In the Network pane, select the appropriate network adapter from the list.
 To connect the virtual machine's adapter to the active network adapter of your Mac, choose Default Adapter.